OpenAgenda/wordpress/readme.txt

 = Can I display any calendar ?
 Even if it's not mine ? =

 Yes !
 No problem !
 Just create a new Calendar post, provide its UID and it will work.

+= Where can I find developer documentation ? =

+You can find more thorough documentation on [https://developers.openagenda.com/extension-wordpress/](https://developers.openagenda.com/extension-wordpress/) (in French) or on the Github repository at [https://github.com/OpenAgenda/wordpress](https://github.com/OpenAgenda/wordpress)

 == Screenshots ==